-Kansai University has 4 dormitories (Student House Shureiryo, Dormitory Tsukigaoka, Minami-Senri International Plaza International Students Dormitory, and Kansai University International Dormitory) operated by the university, and an international students dormitory called Dormy Ryokuchi Koen3 operated by Kyoritsu Maintenance Co., Ltd. through a business alliance with Kansai University and Kandai Pensee Co., Ltd..
+Kansai University has 4 dormitories (Student House Shurei-ryo, Dormitory Tsukigaoka, Minami-Senri International Plaza International Students Dormitory, and Kansai University International Dormitory) operated by the university, and an international students dormitory called KU I-House (Former name: Dormy Ryokuchi Koen3) operated by Kyoritsu Maintenance Co., Ltd. through a business alliance with Kansai University and Kandai Pensee Co., Ltd..

 Through cross-cultural communication at a dormitory, both local students and international students can foster global mindset.
 In addition, Resident Assistants who support dormitory residents’ daily lives also live in a dormitory.

-Dormitory rooms, shared facilities, provision of meals, management forms, dormitory fees etc. depend on each dormitory.
-All 5 dormitories have their own characteristics so that students can select a dormitory based on their ideal life styles.
+Dormitory rooms, shared facilities, provision of meals, management forms, dormitory fees and etc. depend on each dormitory.
+All 5 dormitories have their own characteristics so that students can select one that fits their ideal life styles.